akkartik/mu/README.md

 ### incomplete tools

+There's a prototype Mu shell, a postfix language with a dynamically updating environment.
+It might turn into the initial experience when a Mu computer boots.

 Once generated, ELF binaries can be packaged up with a Linux kernel into a bootable disk image.
-Here's how you can run the current prototype of the Mu
+Here's how the Mu shell might look on startup:
-shell:

 ```sh
 $ ./translate_mu apps/tile/*.mu  # emit a.elf